collectiveaccess/ProvidenceDocs/_source/providence/user/import/mapping_object_lot_recs.rst

    :align: center
    :scale: 50%

-Within the Refinery Parameter, note that attributes of the parameter contain references to object lot fields.
+Within the Refinery Parameter, note that attributes of the parameter contain references to object lot fields in CollectiveAccess.